lezzles11/Do-You-Remember-Project/README.md

 | x     |        | user_friend_all_questions |           /api/user_friend_all_questions           |                                                       |                                                        |
 |       |        | user_friend_all_questions |                                                    |                                                       |                                                        |

-### User Stories :telescope:

-1. Users will be able to look through the various examples and understand how to develop a web application well.
-2. Users will be able to follow along the checklist and accurately complete the web application.

 ## Sprint :athletic_shoe:

 | Done? | Component                                 | Priority | Estimated Time | Actual Time |